Article I: Purposes and Goals

-Section 6 – Voting during the election of officers shall be by secret ballot and shall be tallied by a teller committee of three members not on the ballot.
+Section 6 – Voting during the election of officers shall be by secret ballot, unless unopposed, and shall be tallied by a teller committee of three members not on the ballot.
 The membership shall cast ballots first for the office of President, then Administrator, then all Directors on a single ballot.

 Section 7 – New officers shall be installed immediately after the election is finalized.
 The new Board of Directors shall meet before the next General Membership meeting.

 Section 8 – No member shall hold more than one elected office at the same time.
-No elected officer shall serve more than three (3) consecutive full annual terms in the same office, with the exception of the Treasurer, who shall be subject to no term limit.
 All elected officers shall serve without compensation.

 Article IV: Dues and Fiscal Year

 Section 1 – Annual dues for membership shall be determined by the General Membership.
 Annual dues shall be payable during the anniversary month of original membership and shall be considered delinquent if not paid by the first day of the succeeding month.
 All membership privileges shall lapse thirty (30) days after becoming delinquent.
 Members who allow their membership to lapse shall be treated as new applicants, if applying for membership at a later date.

 Section 2 – All members whose membership was initiated by February 1, 1993 shall be considered Founding members of the society.
 Founding members who allow their membership to lapse shall forfeit Founding member status, unless said member has maintained membership in good standing for five (5) consecutive years.